 Direction

-From the railway station, turn left via Schützenstraße and Fuchsstadter Straße into Hohlweg.
+From the railway station, turn left into Hohlweg via Schützenstraße and Fuchsstadter Straße.

-Now always follow the markings with the yellow EU boat.
-After a slight incline, you reach the vantage point with the station "Kulturlandschaft Würfelleite".
+Now follow the markings with the yellow EU boat.
+After a slight incline, you will reach the viewing point with the "Kulturlandschaft Würfelleite" station.

-At the "Mondguckerin" viewing platform, the change in the cultural landscape over the centuries is illuminated.
-Continue in the direction of Grossmannsdorf - with luck, you will meet a shepherd with his flock at the remains of a canteen of the Grossmannsdorf quarry.
+At the "Mondguckerin" viewing platform, the changes in the cultural landscape over the centuries are illuminated.
+The trail continues in the direction of Goßmannsdorf - if you are lucky, you will come across a shepherd with his flock at the remains of a canteen in the Großmannsdorf quarry.

-The stonemason's path leads down to Goßmannsdorf in a romantic setting on both sides of the Schafbach stream and with an almost completely preserved village wall.
+The stonemason's path leads down to Goßmannsdorf in a romantic location on both sides of the Schafbach stream and with an almost completely preserved village wall.

 Shortly before leaving the village, we come to the former synagogue.